redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/03_CHECKLIST_PROCEDURE.md

 #### Configuring quota management for distributed workloads

 Create an empty Kueue resource flavor
 Why?
 Resources in a cluster are typically not homogeneous.
-A ResourceFlavor is an object that represents these resource variations and allows you to associate them with cluster nodes through labels, taints and tolerations (i.e. gpus).
+A ResourceFlavor is an object that represents these resource variations (i.e. Nvidia A100 versus T4 GPUs) and allows you to associate them with cluster nodes through labels, taints and tolerations.

 ```yaml
 apiVersion: kueue.x-k8s.io/v1beta1